 While there is no major difference in the effectiveness of the drugs, opioids are synthetic or partly synthetic drugs that act similarly to opiates.
 With opioids, the active ingredients are synthesized by chemical processes.
 However, because they are similar in how they affect the body and brain, the terms opiate and opioid are often used interchangeably.

 For almost as long as opiates have existed, they have been used for both medicinal and recreational (i.e., to get high) purposes.
 Opiates exist on the drug market in a few different forms: as prescription pharmaceuticals (morphine, codeine, methadone, etc.), and illicit street drugs (heroin, opium, etc).

 All of these drugs can be abused, potentially leading to opiate addiction (opioid addiction), even if they are prescription medications.
 People frequently refer to opioids using slang words and phrases to evade police attention.
 Some of the street names for a variety of opiates and opioids include:

 - White dynamite

 Opiate pain medications are prescribed mainly to treat moderate to severe pain.
 In most cases, opiates are prescribed following surgery or a medical procedure.
 Common legal opiate drugs include:

 - Morphine is a highly addictive, naturally occurring substance found in the opium plant

-- Meperidine, similar to morphine, is a synthetic prescription medication that produces similar effects.
+- Meperidine, similar to morphine, is a synthetic prescription medication

 - Codeine, a less powerful but still addictive substance, is primarily used as a cough suppressant.
 Codeine is typically prescribed as a combination medication.